digiseg-labs/api-client-go/openapi/docs/StudiesAPI.md

 func main() {
 	sort := "-created_at" // string | Defines the field to sort the result items by.
-Ascending order is applied by default, but the minus character can be used to indicate descending order instead.  (optional) (default to "created_at") filterLabel := "CTV" // string | Optional parameter used to filter by study label (optional) filterNameContains := "acme" // string | Optional parameter used to search for studies where the name contains a substring (case insensitive) (optional) filterAccountId := "4k3jKJ9D12kj0S4c" // string | Optional parameter used to query studies by specific account IDs (only available to super admins).
+Ascending order is applied by default, but the minus character can be used to indicate descending order instead.  (optional) (default to "created_at") filterIsExample := true // bool | Optional parameter used to filter for example studies (optional) (default to false) filterLabel := "CTV" // string | Optional parameter used to filter by study label (optional) filterNameContains := "acme" // string | Optional parameter used to search for studies where the name contains a substring (case insensitive) (optional) filterAccountId := "4k3jKJ9D12kj0S4c" // string | Optional parameter used to query studies by specific account IDs (only available to super admins).
 The value `*` is synonymous for \"all accounts\".  (optional) (default to "The user's account ID")